Stormseer/ShimmerTracker/README.md

 If you want to use a different way to signal to the addon that you've cancelled Alter Time, go check the options panel and put in the spell ID.

+Your cancelaura macro has to look something like this:
+> #showtooltip Alter Time
+> /cancelaura Alter Time
+> /cast Pygmy Oil

 Made by Aryella, on Silvermoon EU.